April 29, 2025

 • Script interpretation: Voiceovers and voice acting both follow scripts, but voice actors tend to interpret and add their own flair, which helps make the character more relatable.

-6 types of voiceovers
+6 essential types of voiceovers

 Voiceovers come in many styles, each tailored to fit specific needs and the nuances of different mediums.
 Here's a look at some of the most common types of voiceovers you're likely to hear: